ChristoKolander/Shopping-Ecommerce/README.md

 C)

-If you want to download and test the code you will have to use Visual Studio 2022:
+If you want to download and test the code you will have to use Visual Studio 2022.

-1. Download, extract, rebuild to check everything is downloaded.

-2. You might have to run these commands - and dont forget to adjust SqlServer Connection settings if so (and to remove old migrations folder first!).

-Adjusting settings done via file Dependencies inside Project Shopping.Infrastructure and AppSettings inside Project Shopping.Api

-Commands if needed:

-Add-Migration InitialProd -Context ProductContext -StartupProject Shopping.Api -OutputDir Migrations/Prod

-Update-Database -Context ProductContext -StartupProject Shopping.Api

-Add-Migration InitialAppId -Context AppIdentityDbContext -StartupProject Shopping.Api -OutputDir Migrations/AppId

-Update-Database -Context AppIdentityDbContext -StartupProject Shopping.Api

-3. Set as multiple start-up projects from solution explorer, API on top and Shopping.Web.Portal below.
-4. There are 2 initial Users seeded, but u can try registering one, TestUser@hotmail.com for instance.
-5. Ctrl F5.
-6. Note: if you register as a new user in Development, you will be given "Administrator" role by default.
-Change this to "standardUser" in AccountController/Registration, or something else(see db for all roles seeded).
+Download Instructions: info.txt at Solution root level folder Solution Items.

-Finally: Hard to find material on how to implement a disconnected shopping cart solution, which wasn't my original intention - I like back end a little bit more - but this is my initial approach.
-If you as an Employeer/Developer have some thoughts or alternative ways on how to keep a loosely front-end shoppingcart uptpdate, userfriendly, feel free to contact me.
+Note: Hard to find material on how to implement a disconnected shopping cart solution, which wasn't my original intention - I like back end a little bit more - but this is my initial approach.
+If you as an Employeer/Developer have some thoughts or alternative ways on how to keep a loosely front-end shoppingcart uptodate, userfriendly, feel free to contact me.

  /C.

   ps